stephanedorotich/TeamN/README.md

 #### Stéphane Dorotich:
 - Facilitate team meetings and write minutes for them
-- Connected affinity diagram themes
+- Connected Affinity Diagram themes
 - Draw a new sketch for 'Drone Status' based on our learnings from the Affinity Diagramming session
 - Develop a vertical prototype for 'Drone Status'
 - Present the Ideation Process